 Emeritus Professor of Performing Arts

 - M.Mus., Ph.D., Northwestern University

-Timothy Roden teaches music history, world music, survey of music literature, music appreciation, and occasional honors courses on musicological topics.
+Timothy Roden taught music history, world music, survey of music literature, music appreciation, and occasional honors courses on musicological topics.
 Grants from Northwestern University and the Deutscher Akademischer Austauschdienst made it possible to spend a year in Berlin, Germany, researching material for his dissertation on German orchestral lieder.
 Since that time, he has contributed an article on Schumann’s lieder to the NATS JOURNAL, published an edition of orchestral lieder (A-R Editions, 2007), and prepared ancillaries (study guides and CD-ROMs, Instructor’s Manuals, and test banks) to accompany the past four editions of the music appreciation text Listening to Music (Thomson-Schirmer) by Craig Wright.
 Roden has also co-authored the anthologies that accompany Music in Western Civilization (Thomson-Schirmer) by Craig Wright (Yale) and Bryan Simms (USC).
-He also serves as the Director of Graduate Fellowships and Scholarships for Ohio Wesleyan.
+He also served as the Director of Graduate Fellowships and Scholarships for Ohio Wesleyan.

 Publications / Presentations